 Radvanovsky is no stranger to the screen.
 She stars in a Naxos DVD of Cyrano de Bergerac alongside Plácido Domingo, and in Il Trovatore, Un Ballo in Maschera, and Roberto Devereux for the wildly popular “Met: Live in HD” series.
 She has also been an enthusiastic host for the “Live in HD” transmissions of La Fanciulla del West, Otello, and Francesca da Rimini.

-Born just outside Chicago, Radvanovsky now makes her home with her husband near Toronto and has dual citizenship.
+Born just outside Chicago, Radvanovsky now makes her home near Toronto and has dual citizenship.